 The Continuum of Care approach is also a resource-driven planning and allocation system.
 Prior to the Continuum of Care, individual local projects independently applied in separate HUD competitions for a particular homeless assistance program.
 This previous approach did not promote local coordination or strategic planning.
-The Continuum of Care requires thoughtful, strategic planning across a community so that the needs are identified and prioritized.
-The community then chooses from a menu of existing HUD homeless resources, including the Supportive Housing, Shelter Plus Care and the Section 8 SRO programs.
+The Continuum of Care requires thoughtful, strategic planning across a community, including local government, so that the needs are identified and prioritized.
+The community can then choose appropriate options from a menu of existing HUD homeless resources.

 Moreover, the Continuum of Care ensures that the community links its efforts to other plans and funding sources.
 For instance, Continuums are scored on whether they are part of HUD's resource-driven Consolidated Planning process.
-This helps ensure linkages and resources from other parts of HUD such as the Community Development Block Grant, HOME, the Emergency Shelter Grants and the Housing Opportunities for Persons With AIDS Programs.
+This helps ensure linkages and resources from other parts of HUD such as the Community Development Block Grant, HOME, the Emergency Shelter Grants and the Housing Opportunities for Persons With AIDS Program (HOPWA).
 The Continuum also encourages active linkages with existing jurisdictional 10-year plans to end chronic homelessness.

-The consolidation bills would enhance the existing resource-driven and allocation system of the Continuum of Care by providing a modest amount for administrative costs, including strategic planning and monitoring.
-The bills would also provide a more efficient resource-driven system by consolidating and greatly simplifying the various homeless assistance programs into a single program.
+This consolidation bill would enhance the existing resource-driven system of the Continuum of Care by providing a modest amount for administrative costs, including strategic planning and monitoring.
+The bill would also provide a more efficient resource-driven system by consolidating and greatly simplifying the various homeless assistance programs into a single program.